LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 e983e0e2-08f2-4bd5-af81-f8dd8ad13fd0

-Why Few-shot Prompting Is So Effective
+Why Few-shot Prompting Is Powerful

 LLM Security Is Also "Statistical"

-In other words, if there is a way to lower that probability, the safety mechanism can be broken.
+This means that if there is a way to lower that probability, the safety mechanism can be broken.

-The Fable 5 Incident: Leakage of 120,000-Character System Prompt
+The Fable 5 Incident: 120,000-Character System Prompt Leaked

 Technique Mechanism